Skip to content Skip to footer

 Where can I get water/snacks?

-We will have a dedicated Snacks & Water Table located near the Medic table located on the east side of Latting Circle.
+We will have a dedicated Snacks & Water Table located near the Medic table located at the east end of the park toward Walker Ave.
 We will also have water stations and volunteers handing out water throughout the park.

 Is there voter registration or registration check?

-Yes, Oklahoma County League of Women Voters will be helping with those interested in registering, updating registration, or checking registration status.
+Yes, we will have volunteers and organizations helping with those interested in registering, updating registration, or checking registration status.